aoli-al/solythesis-artifact/README.md

 - Select any contract.
 - Select instrumentation type `Origin`.
 - Select `CPU/Disk Usage (6.2)`
-- Type 500 for blocks to generate (for more accurate data, you may type higher number, but it will take more time to generate).
+- Generate 500 blocks (In order to obtain more accurate data, you may type higher number, but it will take more time to generate).

 After the experiment finishes, record the TPS number.